Mad Love (JoJo album): Singles

-Promotional singles

-"Mad Love." was released as the first promotional single on September 16, 2016, along with the pre-order of the album.
-JoJo released the audio video of the single on her YouTube channel.
-"FAB.", featuring Remy Ma, was released on September 23, 2016, as the second promotional single.
-The three letters form an acronym, which stands for "Fake Ass Bitches".
-"Music." was released as the third and final promotional single on October 6, 2016.
-In conjunction with the announcement of the Mad Love Tour, the music video for FAB. was released on November 29, 2016.
+"Mad Love" was released as the first promotional single on September 16, along with the pre-order of the album.
+After its initial release as a promotional single on September 23, "FAB" featuring Remy Ma was released as the album's second single on November 29.
+Its acronym name stands for "Fake Ass Bitches".
+"Music" was released as the third and final promotional single on October 6.
+A remix EP of "FAB" was released on March 3, 2017, featuring production from RealOnes, Kemist & DJ Braindead among others.

 Tour

 JoJo announced on Today that the Mad Love Tour will begin in early 2017.
-On November 30, 2016 JoJo announced her third headlining and second major world tour in support of her third studio album entitled the "Mad Love Tour".
+On November 30, 2016, JoJo announced her third headlining and second major world tour in support of her third studio album entitled the "Mad Love Tour".
 The 60-date "Mad Love World Tour" will travel throughout Europe and North America with the first leg of the tour beginning on Jan 15 in Dublin, Ireland and traveling across the UK for the month before concluding on Feb 1 in London.
-The second leg of the tour largely takes place in North America and began on Feb 15 in Portland, OR and travels to clubs and theatres across the country stopping in Seattle, San Francisco, Los Angeles, San Diego, Milwaukee, Chicago, Washington, Houston and more wrapping up in Huntington, NY on May 3.
+The second leg of the tour largely takes place in North America and began on Feb 15 in Portland, OR and travels to clubs and theaters across the country stopping in Seattle, San Francisco, Los Angeles, San Diego, Milwaukee, Chicago, Washington, Houston and more wrapping up in Huntington, NY on May 3.
 Craig Stickland and Stanaj were announced as opening acts for the UK and US leg of the tour respectively.

 Critical reception

 The album has received positive reviews from music critics.
 At Metacritic, it has a score of 70 out of 100 based on 6 reviews.

 Entertainment Weekly writer Nolan Feeney gave the album a B+ and wrote that JoJo's "well-documented struggles and triumphs inform her long-awaited third LP, Mad Love., and they turn her tales of love, friendship, and family into one bold coming-of-age statement".
-Idolator writer Jon Reyes gave the album 4 out of 5 stars and wrote that JoJo is "sauntering in with Mad Love sounding totally refreshed".
-Pitchfork writer Vanessa Okoth-Obbo gave the album 7 out of 10 stars and wrote that "Mad Love. sounds like an album that JoJo needed to make, and one that her fans were waiting for".
+Idolators Jon Reyes gave the album 4 out of 5 stars and wrote that JoJo is "sauntering in with Mad Love sounding totally refreshed".
+Pitchfork writer Vanessa Okoth-Obbo wrote: "Mad Love. sounds like an album that JoJo needed to make, and one that her fans were waiting for."